sitegeist/Sitegeist.NeosTemplate.Spectral/README.md

 # Sitegeist.NeosTemplate.Spectral

-A Neos Integration if the free HTML5UP Template "Spectral"
+A Neos Integration of the free HTML5UP Template "Spectral"

 ### Authors & Sponsors